-- Take part of an internship full time according to you internship plan, Learning Agreement for Traineeship, in a country and place eligible to host internships (see below).
+- Take part in an internship full time according to you internship plan, Learning Agreement for Traineeship, in a country and place eligible to host internships (see below).

-- Take part of an internship in one single place continuously during at least 60 days, but no more than 360 days per education cycle.
+- Take part in an internship in one single place continuously during at least 60 days, but no more than 360 days per education cycle.